acostello34/acostello34.github.io/two.md

 [my resume (might not be the most up to date)](./one.rmd).

-#music I'm enjoying
+# music I'm enjoying

+something

-#books I'm readings
+# books I'm readings

-#most recent movies and tv shows I've watched
+# most recent movies and tv shows I've watched

-#gear I own
+# gear I own